jon42/Obsidian-Vault/Personal/Self Help.md

 Ideas of improving my own life through purposeful actions
 # The science of well-being
 - GI Joe Fallacy: a concept that knowing is not half the battle.
 Work has to be done to change the behaviour
+- How accurately do people predict their own satisfaction of dissatisfaction from an event:: People typically over estimate the impact of an external event
+- Savouring and gratitude: Savouring and realising gratitude can increase happiness as it draws more attention to what is already good in your life.
+- Thinking about stuff can make you less happy.
+Gaining something you think that you want has little to do with life satisfaction.
+This is also extending to weight loss, grades, and cosmetic surgery.
+In fact some of these things can reduce some of the satisfaction.
+- intentional and effortful activities have the greatest impact on happiness.
+Not events
 # The subtle art of not giving a fuck
 This is a book about what creates good values.
 Choosing what you value makes you choose what to give a fuck about.
 What does not suite your values you will not give a fuck about.